The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 Not as stupid as he looks.

 But Aerion knows one thing for sure he does NOT want to fight that big ‘bama all by his onesies.
-He invokes a challenge of seven.
+He invokes a Challenge of Seven.
 Really the full explanation isn’t worth the typing.
-Basically, Dunk has to come up with six other schlubs to fight with him or he forfeits his right arm and right leg.
+Basically, Dunk has to come up with six other schlubs to fight with him or he forfeits his right arm and leg.

 Who wouldn't trust this guy?
 Um, just watch his hands.